sdegutis/Novo-Cantico/app/routes/home/content.md

 One technique I found helpful is to create a function that scans a JSX tree for stylesheets and `<script`> tags, and hoists them up to the `<head>` element before sending to the browser.

+Check out the runtime-side implementation of JSX functionality at [app/core/jsx.tsx](https://github.com/sdegutis/Novo-Cantico/blob/main/app/core/jsx.tsx).
+(The lower level does nothing but ask `sucrase` to translate it into simple JavaScript objects).

 ## Side-effects of all these